 Adopting or adding shares to an employee stock purchase plan.
 A fund will typically vote against proposals to adopt or add shares to employee stock purchase plans if they allow employees to purchase shares at a price less than 85% of fair market value.

-Amending a 401(k) or registered retirement savings plan (RRSP) to allow excess benefits.
-A fund will generally vote for a proposal to amend a 401(k) plan or RRSP to allow for excess benefits.
+Amending a 401(k) plan to allow excess benefits.
+A fund will generally vote for a proposal to amend a 401(k) plan to allow for excess benefits.

 Nonemployee director compensation